Skip to content

 // Access detailed run information

-result.runs.forEach((run, index) => {
+report.runs.forEach((run, index) => {

 if (!run.success) {